Stanley Prescott

 (William Robert) Stanley Prescott (25 April 1912 – 6 June 1962) was a Conservative Party politician in the United Kingdom.

 He was educated at St John's College, Cambridge.

 He was elected as member of parliament (MP) for the Darwen constituency at a by-election in December 1943 following the death of the Conservative MP Stuart Russell.
 He held the seat until he retired from the House of Commons at the 1951 general election.

-He was the younger son of the Sir William Prescott, who was MP for Tottenham North from 1918 to 1922.
+He was the younger son of Sir William Prescott, who was MP for Tottenham North from 1918 to 1922.
 His son, Mark Prescott, inherited the baronetcy in 1965.